-Generic Drugs: The Contractor's contract with the PBM shall require the reimbursement of generic drugs to be guaranteed, in aggregate, at AWP less 84% for all Days Supplies dispensed.
-The calculation of the aggregate guarantee shall include all generic drugs, including single source, multisource and Overthe-Counter generic drugs and generic drug claims reimbursed at Usual & Customary pricing.
-All generic drug prescription claims shall be reimbursed to network pharmacies at the lesser of the Maximum Allowable Cost (MAC), AWP less 18%, the Submitted Ingredient Cost, or Usual & Customary pricing plus a Dispensing Fee.
+Generic Drugs: The Contractor's contract with the PBM shall require the reimbursement of generic drugs to be guaranteed, in aggregate, at a minimum, at AWP less 84 percent for all Days Supplies dispensed.
+The calculation of the aggregate guarantee shall include all generic drugs, including single source, multisource and Over-the-Counter generic drugs and generic drug claims reimbursed at Usual & Customary pricing or the submitted ingredient cost.
+All generic drug prescription claims shall be reimbursed to network pharmacies at the lesser of the Maximum Allowable Cost (MAC), AWP less 18 percent, the submitted ingredient cost, or Usual & Customary pricing plus a Dispensing Fee.